 Marsden school is part of the Anglican Diocese of Wellington and are open to children of all faiths and cultures.
 Our values encapsulate what is important to us and inform how we go about our work, guiding our behaviour and operations.

 Excellence - Hiranga

-Marsden School is a high-performance environment where everyone aspires to be the best they can be in their academic and co-curricular pursuits.
+Marsden School has a high-performance environment where everyone aspires to be the best they can be in their academic and co-curricular pursuits.
 Being and doing our personal best is how we define excellence at Marsden.